dylharv/Hello-world/README.md

 # Bliss Botanicals

-We are comitted to providing natural and safe body products.
-Our values stem from simple and natural ingredients, sustainability, lifting self esteem and positive change.
+We are passionate about providing natural and safe body products to our customers.
+Our values stem from simple and natural ingredients, sustainability, self confidence and positive change.